zestones/Argonaut/wiki/virtual_machine/03-stack-management.md

 ## Stack Management Functions

 The stack management system is responsible for handling function calls and managing memory allocation efficiently.
 It ensures that local variables, return values, and control links are correctly placed in stack frames.
+Here is a brief overview of the stack management functions:

 ### Frame Creation and Initialization